Issues of Diversity and Equality Lesson Plan

 This unit examined various approaches to race relations including the following:

-separatism, assimilationism, equal rights, affirmative action, and special protection
+separatism, assimilationism, equal rights, affirmative action, and special

 programs.